Bath

 Bath is a city in the south-west of England:

-years; evidence of the Roman occupation can be seen in the Roman Baths
+thousand years; evidence of the Roman occupation can be seen in

-Georgian times Bath had become "the last word in resorts for ailing men
+but by Georgian times Bath had become "the last word in resorts

-eighteenth century health farm with a clientele that included almost
+health farm with a clientele that included almost every layer of

-every layer of the ‘gentler’ classes, from royalty to parsons.
-Almost
+the ‘gentler’ classes, from royalty to parsons.
+Almost everyone

-everyone had heard of the famous but mystical healing properties
+had heard of the famous but mystical healing properties of Bath’s

 [Sugden 2005]